DavidParnell95/React-Social/README.md

 # React-Social
- Social media site using React and Firebase
+ Social media site similar in nature to Twitter.
+Built using React, Redux and Firebase.